pauldotknopf/blue-ribbon/README.md

 When I witnessed technician B using the pipe knife, I didn't think anything of it, assuming it was all routine and that they've done this many times before.

 If you look at the damage, it seems obvious that the dents are due to a prying-like action.
-The bigger dents are to the right, where the prying would begin, becoming smaller as you move to the left, as less pressure is needed as the window comes lose.
+The bigger dents are to the right, where the prying would begin, becoming smaller as you move to the left, as less pressure is needed as the window comes loose.

 ## Point B